not-a-ethan/chat-app/docs/api/rooms/removeMember.md

 ___

-Adds a user from a specific room
+Removes a user from a specific room